Although porcelain continues to rank among the most popular flooring materials, there has been a real surge in the popularity of natural stone.

 However, natural stone also comes with the following disadvantages:

-- It needs to be sealed properly to avoid absorbing stains, a process which must be repeated every few years.
+• Unlike porcelain, stone tiling needs to be sealed properly to avoid absorbing stains, a process which must be done during installation and repeated every few years.

 What are the different types of natural stone tile finishes?

 Unlike porcelain, opting to use natural stone in your home is usually a personal style choice.
-Generally speaking, people looking for natural stone in their house understand that every piece will be unique, as it's a natural material and deviations can occur.
+Generally speaking, those looking for natural stone in their house understand that every piece will be unique, as it is a natural material and deviations can occur.

-However, while every piece of stone is different from each other, there is generally a uniformity in colour and pattern to these tiles which helps to form a consistent and elegant base style.
+However, while every piece of stone is different from each other, there tends to be a common uniformity in colour and pattern with each material type, helping to form a consistent and elegant base style.

-Some stone tiles also have a wide variety of colours in them that give a dramatic look, such as silver travertine, while others, like white limestone, are very uniform in colour.
+Some stone flooring types also have a variety of shades in them that give them a tonal look, while others are very uniform in colour.
 As a result, people typically base their buying decisions on a stone’s base colours, the amount of pattern found in the stone, and the surface finish.

 Here at Stone Superstore, our natural stone tiles come in three main finishes:

-- Polished: Polished stone tiles offer a high shine and is very reflective, typically being used for marble floors.
+• Polished stone tiles offer a high shine and are very reflective, being a classic option for marble tiling.

-- Honed: Honed stone tiles are matt and usually have a silk-like appearance, making them a good middle ground between marble and limestone.
+• Honed stone tiles are soft-matte to the touch and often have a silk-like appearance, making them a good middle ground for stone flooring types that sit between marble and limestone.

-- Tumbled – this surface is given a worn and aged appearance and is exactly what you’d expect for a traditional limestone tile setup.
+• Tumbled tiles, also called antiquated tiles, provide a worn and aged appearance and are exactly what you’d expect for a traditional limestone tiled floor.

-On top of these finishes, we also offer stylistic choices, like brushed or chiselled edges, both of which can also help to give the appearance of aged stone.
+On top of these finishes, we also offer stylistic choices for each of our various types of natural stone tile, including brushed, or pillowed or chiselled edges, all of which can help to give the appearance of aged stone.

-Our Ibiza Bianco Marble tiles come in both honed and polished finishes
+Our marble tiles are available in both polished and honed finishes

 Cleaning your natural stone tiles